 - “Alexa, loop mode off” – this will keep playing the song, but it just won’t repeat anymore.
 So once it’s finished playing, it won’t loop anymore.
 This is a good option if you still want to hear the end of the song, since “Alexa, stop” can be a bit abrupt.

-Looping a playlist is similar to looping a song: you ask to play the playlist (“Alexa, play [name of playlist] playlist“) before saying “Alexa, loop mode on” to start looping the playlist.
+Looping a playlist is as simple as saying “Alexa, play [name of playlist] on loop”.
+This started working late in 2020 – before that, you had to ask to play the playlist (“Alexa, play [name of playlist] playlist“) before saying “Alexa, loop mode on” to start looping the playlist.

 However if you’ve never created a playlist before, don’t worry as it’s fairly straightforward.
 Firstly launch the Amazon Music app (or download it if you don’t have it), and then click on ‘My Music’ and ‘Playlists’: